exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 Rationale:

-The Exasol database needs to know how the data sources structure and data types should be mapped to Exasol tables and types in the projection the Virtual Schema creates.
+It is obvious that the metadata needs to be read upon creation.
+This is necessary to allow the Exasol database to map source structure and data types to the Virtual Schema.
+Refreshing allows updating this information in case there is a change in the source that affects the source structure or types.
+Finally, changing the properties can impact which part of the source the Virtual Schema takes into account and can also affect the mapping and therefore also requires re-reading the metadata.

 Covers: